Temperature driven false vacuum decay in coherently coupled Bose superfluids: The decay of the false vacuum

 where $E_c$ is the critical instanton energy and $\beta = 1/k_B T$.
 The prefactor $A$ captures the fluctuations around the critical bubble and depends on the underlying system parameters; its temperature dependence is assumed to be weak compared to that of the exponential term.
 For a one-dimensional geometry, in very specific regimes, analytical results for $E_c$ and $A$ can be obtained \cite{zenesini_24,Garcia_26}.
 For our two-dimensional configuration there are no available results and in the following we treat them as fitting parameters.

 Linde’s finite-temperature framework applies when thermal fluctuations dominate over quantum fluctuations ($T \gg T_s$) while still satisfying $k_B T \ll E_c$.
 For $k_B T \gg E_c$, the system simply rolls down the barrier without tunneling.
 In our numerical investigations we set the thermal energy $k_BT$ to be much lesser than the many-body energy associated with the barrier height described by Eq.~(\ref{eq:energy_density}).
+In particular, the ratio between thermal energy to barrier height is of the order of $10^{-2}$ in our simulations, placing it within reach of experimental conditions~\cite{zenesini_24}.
 It should, however, be emphasized that $E_c$ is not merely the energy of the barrier height, but the energy of the critical bubble configuration, for which there are no analytical predictions; its determination is beyond the scope of the current work.

 In our numerical simulations, the dynamics can be analyzed in terms of both density and spin channels, which correspond to the in-phase and out-of phase modes, respectively.
 Within a hydrodynamic-like formalism, the system is usually described in terms of the local variables $n$, $z$ and $\phi$, where the density $n$ evolves according to the continuity equation, the magnetization $z$ is determined by the spin sector of the energy density, and the relative phase $\phi$ obeys an Euler-type equation~\cite{Alessio_22}.
 In the presence of a weak Rabi coupling~($\Omega \ll \mu$), as in our case, and for $g_{12}\approx g$, the density channel is weakly affected by the perturbations in the spin channel.
 Consequently, the relevant variables of the system reduce to those of magnetization channel, i.e., magnetization and relative phase, which obey coupled Josephson equations~\cite{Alessio_22}.
 Since $z$ and $\phi$ are canonically conjugate variables, they are intrinsically coupled and cannot be treated independently.
 The false vacuum state is therefore naturally described by a complex scalar field in which both degrees of freedom play an essential role in the process.
 In the following, we analyze the results of our numerical simulations, focusing first on the decay dynamics of the magnetization and then examining the associated dynamics of the relative phase.